The College of Communication and the Arts launches Institute for Communication and Religion.

 The College of Communication and the Arts is proud to announce the launch of the Institute for Communication and Religion.
 The first of its kind in New Jersey and one of the first in the nation, the Institute will provide a nexus for ongoing scholarly exploration of communication topics critically important to religion and society.

 The Institute will enhance the University’s and the College’s sustained leadership in fostering open, clear communication between religious institutions and the broader public.
-The University’s tradition of an ongoing commitment to ecumenical and interreligious dialog uniquely positions the Institute to serve as a powerful conveyer for this purpose.
+The University’s tradition of an ongoing commitment to ecumenical and interreligious dialogue uniquely positions the Institute to serve as a powerful conveyer for this purpose.

 Through generous funding from the Office of the Provost’s Thrust Initiative, the Institute is the University’s 37th center/institute and the College’s first institute since its formation in 2015.
 The Institute is an interdisciplinary effort between the College of Communication and the Arts, Immaculate Conception Seminary School of Theology, the School of Diplomacy and International Relations, and the College of Arts and Sciences.